scotentSD/exportselfassessment/README.md

 ## Transparency and Open Source

-- Project assets will be published on this page (with no personal or confidential information): https://scotentsd.github.io/exportselfassessment/
+- Project assets will be published on this [page](https://scotentsd.github.io/exportselfassessment/) (with no personal or confidential information)